- Programs & Services

 “Along with helping Oregon families to live in warmer, healthier homes, partnerships like this mean we can grow skilled-labor jobs, while generating additional opportunities for multiple local business providers,” said Berenice Lopez, President of Home Energy Life Performance Group.

-Beyond measures like air sealing and insulation, the pilot includes an education program, funded by a grant from The Concordia Foundation, helping residents understand the work being performed and how household habits affect their energy bills, comfort and healthy indoor environments.
+Beyond measures like air sealing and insulation, the pilot includes an education program, funded by a grant from a private foundation, helping residents understand the work being performed and how household habits affect their energy bills, comfort and healthy indoor environments.

 “NW Natural is excited to fund and partner on this innovative program,” said Bill Edmonds, NW Natural director of environmental management and sustainability.
 “Even though gas prices are as low as they were in 2004, that doesn’t make drafts any warmer.
 We think it’s important to reach as many households as possible with education and services about energy efficiency.”